DISPATCHES FROM EXOTIC LANDS

 • Batonka Guest Lodge – An unpretentious but perfectly stylish guesthouse within easy strolling distance of all that the vibrant town of Victoria Falls has to offer.

-• Victoria Falls Safari Lodge – Just 4km from from the Falls, with an active onsite waterhole to observe and the spectacular sight of hundreds of vultures swooping down.
+• Victoria Falls Safari Lodge – Just 4 kilometres from the Falls, with an active onsite waterhole to observe and the spectacular sight of hundreds of vultures swooping down.

 • The Stanley & Livingstone Boutique Hotel – Victoria Falls’ first boutique hotel which pays homage to David Livingstone and Henry Stanley with its elegant, colonial styling.